Search CruiseFever.net

 Lurk quietly in the shadows

 Ok, you don’t have to lurk.
 What I mean is that you shouldn’t wave around your valuables and draw attention to yourself.
 In the VERY rare event you actually win money from the casino, don’t make a big scene about it and “make it rain”.
-Any time you travel might not be a good time to wear that $10,000 Rolex and 5 carat diamond ring.
+Anytime you travel might not be a good time to wear that $10,000 Rolex and 5 carat diamond ring.
 You might be a millionaire but you want to look like the average Joe … or Joanne.
 The more attention you draw to your money the more likely you are of drawing the attention of the less than honest among us as well.

 Always be aware of your surroundings

 Yes, you are on a cruise ship enjoying your vacation, and no, not everyone is out to get you.
-But being aware of what is going on around you can help let you make wise decisions and keep from getting mugged.
+Being aware of what is going on around you can help let you make wise decisions and keep from getting mugged.
 There can be over 5,000 people on some cruise ships and they are all in a relatively confined space, so make sure you put some space between you and those around you that you don’t know.

 Enjoy yourself